Kurt Fearnley: Personal life

 Fearnley was born on 23 March 1981 in Cowra, New South Wales as the youngest of five children.
 He was born with sacral agenesis; he is missing certain parts of his lower spine and all of his sacrum.
 At the time of his birth, doctors did not believe he would live longer than a week.
 He grew up in Carcoar.
 At school, he took part in all sports, including athletics and rugby league.
-He won his first athletics medal in the long jump.
-He took up wheelchair racing at the age of 14 and took it to an elite level at the age of 17.
+He took up wheelchair racing at the age of 14, and took it to an elite level at the age of 17.

-The town had got together and raised $10,000 and they bought the chair and they ... paid for the trip and they said if he needs anything else you know we're going to make sure that he ... gets that opportunity.
-So it's a town of 200 people within a week had had 10 grand sitting there, so it was it's nice now that I know that Carcoar have this ... bond I guess, or they know that they're the reason that I'm here.
+The town had got together and raised $10,000 and they bought the chair and they ... paid for the trip and they said if he needs anything else you know we're going to make sure that he... gets that opportunity.
+So it's a town of 200 people within a week had had 10 grand sitting there, so... it's nice now that I know that Carcoar have this bond I guess, or they know that they're the reason that I'm here.